 Nursing Practice (Family Nurse Practitioner)- Doctor of Nursing Practice (Online)

 The Doctor of Nursing Practice (DNP) is a doctoral degree for nurses at the highest level of nursing practice.
 Practice-focused doctoral nursing programs prepare leaders for the highest level of practice and are the terminal practice degree.
-The core DNP courses prepare the DNP graduate for Population Health Leadership.
-Although the coursework for these programs is web-based, the clinical component consists of over 1000 contact hours.
+Courses for this degree are delivered via distance education through NMSU Global Campus (i.e., online), allowing nurses to advance their careers while remaining in their communities.
+Although the didactic coursework for these programs is offered through distance learning, the clinical component consists of over 1000 contact hours.
 Anyone interested in pursuing a nurse practitioner doctorate must ensure they can accommodate the intensive time commitment these programs require.

-The Family Nurse Practitioner track prepares nurses for advanced practice through a course of study focused on families' health care across the lifespan.
+The Family Nurse Practitioner (FNP) track prepares nurses for advanced practice through a course of study focused on families' health care across the lifespan.
 The courses in this specialty focus on advanced health assessment, pathophysiology, pharmacology, and management of acute and chronic illness in families.
 These courses are combined with specialty seminars and clinical experiences that emphasize the physiological and psychosocial impact of illness on the patient and family.
-Graduates are prepared to sit for the Family Nurse Practitioner certification exam.
+Graduates are prepared to sit for the Family Nurse Practitioner national certification exam (ANCC and AANP).

 In order to complete the DNP program, each student is required to generate a project that reflects their advanced coursework in leadership, research translation, and clinical knowledge and skills.